nisnevich/discord-consensus-bot/readme.md

 The bot is developed specifically for [Eco](https://eco.org/) Discord community.
 You can [join](http://discord.eco.org/) to see it in action.

+To improve sustainability, the bot uses PM2.
+If the script or system crashes, PM2 will restore the execution and any pending proposals will be recovered from the database, preserving the timer.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your machine.